ch04937/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+dom is application that helps the developer access and manipulate code

 2. What is an event?
+its something that helps the dom know that something has happened

 3. What is an event listener?
+an object that receives a notification when an event is specified occurs the even listener then does a callback for detail on the callback itself

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? nodelist objects are a collection of nodes and usually returned by properties such as nodechilds

 5. What is a component?
+a small re-usable set of logic behaviors and interface elements and help the page come easier to read

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product